groncarolo/qpycal/readme.md

 # qpycalc

-qpycalc is a quantum gate calculator
+qpycalc is a quantum circuit calculator

 Its aim is to solve small quantum circuits specified with Dirac's notation